Tongue/Lip Tie Treatment in Orange County, CA

 A labial frenulectomy is a procedure to treat lip ties.
 In this procedure, the ENT team makes a small snip in the labial frenulum to create free upper lip movement.
 As with lingual frenulectomy, this is a quick and easy procedure.

-Schedule an Appointment Southern California ENT
+Schedule an Appointment with Southern California ENT